 It strongly recommended that you run your idea past CEID staff before you submit your application.

-Office hours will be held each FRIDAY in the CEID from 1:00-2:30 where you can visit with CEID staff to discuss your proposal and get feedback on your preliminary ideas.
+Starting in January, office hours will be held each Friday in the CEID from 1:00-2:00 where you can visit with CEID staff to discuss your proposal and get feedback on your preliminary ideas.

 Submit your application to firstname.lastname@example.org with subject line: CEID Summer Fellowship: application